esesmuedgars/IdeaKit/CONTRIBUTING.md

 ### Permissions

-`Contributor` role is enough to create and publish posts, but at least `Editor` role is required to add images to the media library and add featured image to the blog post.
+The `Contributor` role is enough to create and publish posts, but at least the `Editor` role is required to add images to the media library and add featured image to the blog post.
 Request access from [Līva Pilvere](https://people.accenture.com/People/user/liva.pilvere).

 ### Structure

-In _Baltic Interactive_ [blog](https://blog.accenture.com/design)  `<!--more-->` seperator is inserted before _Body_ of the newsletter, which results in title, introduction and _News_ section to be displayed in the blog's list of posts and "Continue reading" is inserted afterward, as well as this information is included in blog's subscriber e-mail notifications.
+In _Baltic Interactive_ [blog](https://blog.accenture.com/design)  `<!--more-->` separator is inserted before _Body_ of the newsletter, which results in the title, introduction, and _News_ section to be displayed in the blog's list of posts and "Continue reading" is inserted afterward, as well as this information is included in blog's subscriber e-mail notifications.

 ```bash
 .